-Identifying students at potential risk for not achieving NCLEX-RN success is an ongoing process.
-At the end of the first semester of the senior year, students will take the ATI content-specific exam associated with NURS 4130.
-Students not achieving a Level 2 on this exam will be required to enter into a learning contract, with the Course faculty, to work on identified areas of concern prior the first proctored administration of the ATI-Comprehensive Predictor in NURS 4600 (second semester senior year).
-Only students achieving a Level 2 or above on the NURS 4130 Proctored ATI exam, will be considered for specialty unit placement in NURS 4450, Design and Coordination of Care.
-Students that fail to adhere to the contract will be referred to the Associate Director for the Undergraduate Programs for follow-up and contract revision which will include additional, on campus, face-to-face remediation sessions.
+In the first semester of the senior year, prior to the first proctored administration of the ATI-Comprehensive Predictor in NURS 4600 (second semester senior year) only students achieving a Level 2 or above on the NURS 4130 Proctored ATI exam, will be considered for specialty unit placement in NURS 4450, Design and Coordination of Care.

-Throughout the academic support process, a variety of learning resources may be used, including the case study approach to focus on critical thinking and application of the nursing process, selected components of ATI Content Mastery Series review modules, non-proctored online practice assessments, the ATI PLAN DVD nursing review disk, course materials, simulations, custom assessments.
-The School of Nursing Academic Success &Retention Coordinator is responsible for organizing the academic support process.
-However, faculty members who are subject matter experts in select areas will be expected to work with the Academic Success & Retention Coordinator to enhance the remediation process.
+Throughout the academic support process, a variety of learning resources may be used, including the case study approach to focus on critical thinking and application of the nursing process, selected components of ATI Content Mastery Series review modules, non-proctored online practice assessments, course materials, simulations, and custom assessments.
+The School of Nursing Academic Success & Support Coordinator is responsible for organizing the academic support process.
+However, faculty members who are subject matter experts in select areas are expected to work with the Academic Success & Support Coordinator to enhance the remediation process.